Please ensure Javascript is enabled for purposes of website accessibility

 Physical and digital resources, such as books and DVDs, can be borrowed through Autism SA.

 Library items that are available through Autism SA can be searched online here.
-To loan or reserve items, please email our Pathways Consultants at mypathways@autismsa.org.au, or call on 1300 288 476, between 9am-4pm Monday to Friday.
+To loan or reserve items, please email us at contactus@autismsa.org.au, or call on 1300 288 476, between 9am-4pm Monday to Friday.

 Community Education